aniruddha-seal/AA-Artificial-Lipid-BIlayer-Tutorial/README.md

 ## AA-Artificial-Lipid-Bilayer-Tutorial
 Aniruddha Seal, Sahithya S Iyer and Anand Srivastava

-*MBU, Indian Institute of Science*
+*Molecular Biophysics Unit, Indian Institute of Science*

 This tutorial will guide a new user through the process of setting up a simulation system containing a symmetric multi-component lipid bilayer membrane in a box of water.